Enzymes and the

 Autism is a brain disorder affecting social interaction, communication and behavior.
 Parents usually notice signs in the first two years of life.
 Symptoms may progress gradually or they may appear suddenly followed by swift regression.
 Due to many varied symptoms, it is often labeled as Autism Spectrum Disorder.
 This includes classic autism (with repetitive behavior) along with Asperger Syndrome (high functioning autism).
 Many adults with Asperger's learn to cope with their unique mix of strengths and weaknesses, yet are ever aware they are apart from the crowd.

 Autism is widely believed to be caused by a combination of genetic and environmental factors.
 Currently, it affects 1 out of every 68 American children and the statistics are similar worldwide.
 Boys are 4 to 5 times more likely to be afflicted than girls, with a male ratio of 1 in 46.
 According to American estimates, the lifelong cost of treating and caring for autistic individuals may approach four million dollars each.
-Outside of the USA, healthcare is usually more cost effective and the price may be closer to one million dollars.
+Outside of the USA, health care is usually more cost effective and the price may be closer to one million dollars.
 Applying such numbers to the world population, this disorder would stabilize at 110 million autistic humans over our lifetime.
 And the cost could be estimated at 110 trillion dollars.
-Hence, the subtitle of this book.
-For shear numbers, this epidemic rivals the Bubonic Plague and the Spanish Flu.
+For sheer numbers, this epidemic rivals the Bubonic Plague and the Spanish Flu.

 Who am I and what are my credentials?
 Although I have